i didn’t want to grow up, 2025

 what to expect

-i didn’t want to grow up gathers poems written between 2022–2025, weaving together lyric, visual, and epistolary forms. where hazyn’s first collection offered tentative closure, this work opens up to the raw messiness of recovery—grief, rage, tenderness, and the unsteady process of becoming.
+i didn’t want to grow up weaves together lyric, visual, and epistolary poetry forms. where hazyn’s first collection offered tentative closure, this work opens up to the raw messiness of recovery—grief, rage, tenderness, and the unsteady process of becoming.

 readers will encounter intimate portraits of family and siblinghood, reflections on neurodivergence, explorations of unsafe relationships, and poems that sit with memory until it sharpens into language. the collection does not shy away from medical trauma, boundaries broken, and the long work of survival; but it also makes space for gratitude, love, and the possibility of joy.